 What happens after the 0% interest-free period ends?

-The interest rate usually increases sharply to what is known as the 'revert rate' or the Standard Variable Rate (SVR).
+The interest rate usually increases sharply to what is known as the Standard Variable Rate (SVR) or the 'revert rate'.
 This is why it's important to pay off your balance within the interest-free period.

 If you paid your balance in full: You have nothing to worry about.
 You can either cancel the card, or keep it to make purchases in the future.

 If you still have a partial balance remaining: You could opt to get another 0% balance transfer card for the remaining balance and pay it off without paying interest.